apache/spark/docs/structured-streaming-programming-guide.md

   </tr>
   <tr>
     <td>spark.sql.streaming.stateStore.rocksdb.trackTotalNumberOfRows</td>
     <td>Whether we track the total number of rows in state store.
-Please refer the details in "Performance-aspect considerations".</td>
+Please refer the details in <a href="#performance-aspect-considerations">Performance-aspect considerations</a>.</td>
     <td>True</td>
   </tr>
 </table>